Occupational Therapy Doctorate Curriculum

 Your 2nd Semester

-You will gain a greater understanding of evidence-based practices, evaluation, and treatment related to children during this semester.
+Your second semester will continue with the developmental sequence of the curriculum and focus on evidence-based practices, evaluation, and treatment related to children during this semester.

 |OTDV 526||Occupations of Children/Adolescents||4|